curl/everything-curl/libcurl/names.md

 functions.
 They unfortunately make all transfers within a multi handle block during its operation and it is much harder to time out nicely.

-3. There's also support for resolving with the c-ares third party library, which supports asynchronous name resolving without the use of threads.
+3. There is also support for resolving with the c-ares third party library, which supports asynchronous name resolving without the use of threads.
 This scales better to huge number of parallel transfers but it is not always 100% compatible with the native name resolver functionality.